 4. Monet’s Garden Giverny

-A beautiful late 19thc private garden created with the eye of an artist and income of a wealthy man.
+A beautiful late 19thc private garden created with the eye of an artist and the income of a wealthy man.
 Consisting of two distinct gardens; the house flower garden 'Clos Normand' and the Japanese inspired Water Garden.
 'Clos Normand is set around the house, features fruit & ornamental trees, climbing roses, hollyhocks and the masses of annuals from daisies to rare collected poppies, tulips & iris.
 The water garden created 10 years later, was born in purposely acquired adjacent fields.
 The local council was in fact reluctant to give Monet planning permission.
 This garden is today one of the most famous gardens in the world.
 Famous as the epitome of impressionist art, inspired Japan influential on early 20thc design.
-The two gardens are of exceptional beauty, with one of the most iconic garden vistas, the Japanese bridge draped with wisteria, over vast pond of white-water lilies, surrounded by the weeping willows.
+The two gardens are of exceptional beauty, with one of the most iconic garden vistas, the Japanese bridge draped with wisteria, over a vast pond of white-water lilies, surrounded by the weeping willows.
 The path to the water garden is a journey through a deep green tall bamboo forest, the path passes a rushing stream.
 A light sound, & smell sensuous experience.
 Never before had an artist first created his inspiration from nature before painting it.
-This is France’s most inspirational garden and visitors leave with laden with books to recreate a little of Giverny in gardens across the world.
+This is France’s most inspirational garden and visitors leave arms laden with books to recreate a little of Giverny in gardens across the world.

 5. Musée Christian Dior, Granville my favourite French garden

 A unique experience, one that so impressed us we created a guided tour.
-The Le Parc Bontanique du Haute Bretagne is set into the grounds of Chateau de la Foltiere creating an inspired landscape of gardens of the world.
-Over an afternoon visit you move from monumental landscape to another, losing any sense of place, completely immersed in nature, colour, texture and constantly evolving vistas.
+The Le Parc Botanique du Haute Bretagne is set into the grounds of Chateau de la Foltiere creating an inspired landscape of gardens of the world.
+Over an afternoon visit, you move from monumental landscape to another, losing any sense of place, completely immersed in nature, colour, texture and constantly evolving vistas.
 25 hectares of international gardens are linked by the theme of water, flowing through the park.

 Each garden contains flowers and botanic specimens, capturing the essence of their continent.
 The contemporary designers of the 24 thematic gardens, were inspired by poems, travel memories and garden history.
 The park has been described as "a dream garden labyrinth set against the Breton landscape".
 In early spring, the gardens display 500 varieties of camellias, magnolias, flowering plumb, narcissus, and Crocuses.
 April features azaleas and Chiles Fire Tree.
 June- July old roses set against ethereal blue of hydrangeas & agapanthus.
-October-November the Japanese gardens blaze with red foliage of maple, cypress, and ginkgo biloba.
+October-November the Japanese gardens blaze with red foliage of Maple, Cypress, and Ginkgo Biloba.
 Our visit transported us into another world; beginning with the French Water garden, then the majesty of the Bamboo Forest; think 'Crouching Tiger Hidden Dragon', the green textures of the Japanese Gardens and layered landscape was memorizing.
 The gardens are on a majestic scale and on our top ten list of sites to visit in our region.
 Link to our Herce Guided Tour.